Think Europe is an expensive continent to travel?

 Train tickets in Bulgaria are extremely cheap: you can go on a 4-hour train journey for as little as $5.
 Expect to pay $2,5 for a bottle of beer in a bar and around $7 for a meal in a nice restaurant.
 When it comes to accommodation, a bed in a hostel costs on average $8, while a room in a 3-star hotel will set you back roughly $12-$15 a night.

-To save on costs, consider visiting in the off-season or during the shoulder season.
 Instead of traveling to Mykonos, try spending a few nights on the lovely island of Tinos where you will find marble villages, terraces hillsides, beautiful beaches, and excellent deals on accommodation.
 The island of Lefkada is also home to affordable hotels, casual tavernas, and plenty of attractions including Mycenaean palaces and Byzantine cities.
 Other budget-friendly islands in Greece include Hydra, Poros, and Agistri.

-Read more about traveling Portugal:
+More about traveling Portugal:

 - My 16 Favourite Places to Visit in Portugal